 You can submit a redemption order by filling in a redemption form at any time to request your money back.
 Redemption requests are processed on a monthly basis.

-Redemptions are always at Oikocredit’s discretion.
+Investment redemptions are always at Oikocredit’s discretion.

 |As is the case with depository receipts, you can submit a request for redemption.
 Redemptions are processed on a monthly basis and are always at the discretion of Oikocredit.
 In addition, Oikocredit can also decide to redeem in case an investor no longer meets the eligibility requirements or holds less than one participation.|